Wednesday, 23 December 2020

 Sarkar-i-Khalsa in Punjab at the time of the death of Maharaja Ranjit Singh, 1839.

-The Mughal Empire went into a rapid decline in the eighteenth century and in the middle of the century, they lost control of Punjab to the Sikhs and Afghans.
+The Mughal Empire went into rapid decline in the eighteenth century, and by the middle of the century, they had lost control of Punjab to the Sikhs and Afghans.
 The Sikhs ultimately won the contest with the Afghans for the control of Punjab under the leadership of Maharaja Ranjit Singh.
-He not only united all the petty states of Sikh sardars but also vastly expanded his kingdom in all directions by conquering Multan, Kashmir and Peshawar.
+He not only united all the petty states of Sikh sardars but also vastly expanded his kingdom in all directions by conquering Multan, Kashmir, and Peshawar.

 Punjab at the end of 1st Anglo-Sikh war in 1846 AD.

-By the early nineteenth century, the British had become the supreme power and Punjab was the last to fell to their expanding empire.
-The first war between the two powers was fought in the winter of 1845-1846 and the Sikhs were defeated after a series of bloody and hard-fought battles.
-According to the treaty of Amritsar, signed after this defeat, Sarkar-i-Khalsa lost the territories between Beas and Sutlej rivers.
-Jammu was separated from the Punjab state and the Dogra rajas were recognized as the rulers of this state.
-Kashmir valley was also sold to Dogras.
-They further expanded their state and conquered Gilgit, Baltistan and Leh areas in the 1840s.
+By the early nineteenth century, the British had become the supreme power, and Punjab was the last to fall to their expanding empire.
+The first war between the two powers was fought in the winter of 1845–1846, and the Sikhs were defeated after a series of bloody and hard-fought battles.
+According to the Treaty of Amritsar, signed after this defeat, Sarkar-i-Khalsa lost the territories between the Beas and Sutlej rivers.
+Jammu was separated from the Punjab state, and the Dogra rajas were recognized as the rulers of this state.
+The Kashmir valley was also sold to the Dogras.
+They further expanded their state and conquered Gilgit, Baltistan, and Leh in the 1840s.

-In 1849 after the Second Anglo-Sikh war Punjab was annexed to British India as a new province.
+In 1849, after the Second Anglo-Sikh War, Punjab was annexed to British India as a new province.
 Here it is pertinent to mention that some other Sikh states in the Malwa region succeeded in maintaining their independence by willingly coming under the protection of British India as the paramount power.
-A treaty was signed in 1809 between the Maharaja Ranjit Singh and the British, under the terms of this agreement river Sutlej was agreed upon as the border between the two countries.
-Thus barring Ranjit Singh against taking any action against these states.
+A treaty was signed in 1809 between Maharaja Ranjit Singh and the British; under the terms of this agreement, the river Sutlej was agreed upon as the border between the two countries, thus barring Ranjit Singh from taking any action against these states.
 These states survived until 1947.

 Punjab in 1858, after the merger of Delhi Territories with Punjab.

-The British Indian Empire was sailing smoothly when suddenly the storm of 1857 rebellion burst upon it and almost the whole of north India was affected by it.
-Punjab mostly remained peaceful, except for rebellions by a few battalions of the Bengal Army stationed in Punjab.
-The Delhi city was the first to fall on 11 May 1857 but was recovered by late September the same year.
-Until then Delhi was part of North West Province, after the war due to some reasons the British thought it better to administer Delhi city and adjoining districts of Rohtak, Gurgaon, Hissar, Karnal, Ambala etc from Lahore.
-Thus the province was enlarged considerably and its boundary in the east reached the Yamuna river.
-These newly merged territories were mostly Hindi speaking.
-Some areas in the southeast of Delhi, formerly possessed by Muslims Nawabs, who rebelled against the British in 1857, were given to the Sikhs States of Patiala, Nabha and Jind, as a reward for actively supporting the British during the war of 1857.
+The British Indian Empire was sailing smoothly when suddenly the storm of the 1857 rebellion burst upon it, and almost the whole of north India was affected.
+Punjab mostly remained peaceful, except for rebellions by a few battalions of the Bengal Army stationed there.
+The city of Delhi was the first to fall on 11 May 1857 but was recovered by late September of the same year.
+Until then, Delhi was part of the North-Western Province.
+After the war, for various reasons, the British thought it better to administer Delhi city and the adjoining districts of Rohtak, Gurgaon, Hissar, Karnal, Ambala, etc., from Lahore.
+Thus, the province was considerably enlarged, and its boundary in the east reached the Yamuna River.
+These newly merged territories were mostly Hindi-speaking.
+Some areas in the southeast of Delhi, formerly possessed by Muslim Nawabs who had rebelled against the British in 1857, were given to the Sikh states of Patiala, Nabha, and Jind as a reward for actively supporting the British during the war of 1857.

 Creation of N.W.F.P. as a separate province in 1901.